jessicaramirezcalderon/equal-p/README.md

 # Equal Pay App

-The purpose of this app is to collect salary data for various experience levels to determine whetehr or not the company is adhering to equal pay laws.
+The purpose of this app is to collect salary data for various experience levels to determine whether or not the company is adhering to equal pay laws.

 ## Technologies